black 9mm pistol on a black wooden table

 We envision reaching every person in our community with varying skill sets and helping them excel beyond their expectations while maintaining our core values.
 By 2030 we will:

-• Be a leader in firearms education
+• Be a leader in firearms education and threat mitigation

 • Be an ally for lawful firearms owners